bstachmann/git-workshop/markdown-git-uebungen/loesung-zusammenarbeit-branching-en.md

 ---
 ## Solution to Step 0 - START

-## Solution to Step 1 - Branch erstellen
+## Solution to Step 1 - Create branch

-Erstelle einen Branch `feature-a`, bearbeite die Datei `foo` und erstelle ein Commit.
+Create a branch `feature-a`, edit the file `foo` and create a commit.
-Wechsle dann zurück auf den `main` und bearbeite dort `bar`.
+Then switch back to `main` and edit `bar` there.
-Zeige den Commit-Graphen.
+Show the commit graph.

 <pre><code>repo $ <b>git switch -c feature-a HEAD</b><br><br>Switched to a new branch 'feature-a'<br><br></code></pre>